Skip to main content

 Each country has its own rules.
 Some won’t allow certain wood products or animal-based materials (like ivory).
 Others have limits on electronics, alcohol, or personal items over a certain value.

 Work with a moving company that understands these details.
-Princeton Movers specializes in international moving services and helps clients navigate the legal requirements of the country you’re moving to.
+Princeton Moving specializes in international moving services and helps clients navigate the legal requirements of the country you’re moving to.
 That means fewer delays—and no surprises at customs.

 Moving a piano across town is one thing.
 Sending it across the ocean is another.
 That’s why packing matters.
 Your items may travel by truck, ship, and sometimes even air before arriving at your new home.